LawnchairLauncher/lawnicons/CONTRIBUTING.md

 `160 × 160 px`.
 The long side of an abstract icon should be `160 px`, but the other side could be smaller.
 In the case of curved boundaries, the margin of error is `<0.1 px`.

-Please note that weight and position of the stroke affect the icon size in Figma.
+Note: Stroke weight and position affect icon size in Figma.

 **3 Square icons**